 Basis for Determining Pay

 Salary is determined on an annual basis, figured by the number of work hours expected, plus a figure commensurate with professional duties.
-Other factors may include the length of time of employment and approval of the library budget at the annual Town Meeting
+Other factors may include the length of time of employment and approval of the library budget at the annual Town Meeting.

 Rate of Pay

-The Board of Trustees with advice of the Library Director determines an employee’s starting rate of pay
+The Board of Trustees with advice of the Library Director determines an employee’s starting rate of pay.

 Method of Payment

 Employees are paid through the Town of Stratham payroll system.
-The timing and procedure of payment is set according to the Town Policy
+The timing and procedure of payment is set according to the Town Policy.

 Type of Payment